 - Ta'ameya and koshari in Egypt, especially around Cairo’s street-food counters and busy neighborhood stands

-North African street food is often about layered satisfaction: crisp outside, soft inside, and fillings that taste like they’ve been simmered for flavor even if the final cooking is fast.
+North African street food often offers layered satisfaction: crisp on the outside, soft inside, with fillings that taste as though they have been simmered for flavor even when the final cooking is fast.

 East Africa and the Horn: Sambusas, Flatbreads, and Tea-Time Snacks

-In East Africa and the Horn, handheld snacks are a big part of how street food overlaps with informal meals.
-You’ll find fried pastries, flatbread-based items, and grilled skewers sold near markets and along busy roads.
-Flavors often reflect spice traditions and older trade routes, with aromas that travel before the food even reaches your hands.
+In East Africa and the Horn, handheld snacks are a major part of how street food overlaps with informal meals.
+Fried pastries, flatbread-based items, and grilled skewers are sold near markets and along busy roads.
+The flavors often reflect spice traditions and older trade routes, with aromas that drift out before the food even reaches your hands.

-Tea-time matters here more than in some other regions.
-Many snacks are designed to pair well with warm drinks, which encourages sharing and slower conversation.
-Still, the same items often work for breakfast, lunch, or late-afternoon eating because they fill you up without taking long to serve.
+Tea time matters here more than in some other regions.
+Many snacks are meant to go with warm drinks, which encourages sharing and slower conversation.
+Even so, the same foods often work for breakfast, lunch, or late-afternoon eating because they satisfy hunger without taking long to serve.

 Examples of East African and Horn street-food favorites